csc-training/geocomputing/pouta/arcpy/README.md

 **Important**: ArcGIS is a licensed software.
 You must have an ArcGIS Server license provisioning file and the corresponding installation package.
 Universities with ArcGIS campus license (inc. ArcGIS Server licenses) are listed [here](https://research.csc.fi/web/research/-/arcgis).

+**Important**: The instructions here are from 2018 and can inlcude outdated information.
+Partly they still could be still useful.
+After 2018t ESRI has realeased [ArcPy also as conda package](https://enterprise.arcgis.com/en/server/latest/develop/linux/linux-python.htm).
+Using the conda installation is likely easier, but installing the ArcGIS Server is still also needed to get the license.

 ## Prerequisites
 In order to follow these instructions you will need to have a cPouta account and a project.
-You should also have some basic skills in managing cPouta, see the [Pouta User Guide](https://research.csc.fi/pouta-user-guide).
+You should also have some basic skills in managing cPouta, see the [Pouta User Guide](https://docs.csc.fi/cloud/pouta/).

 ## Manual installation